halkeye/raphael-vemap/README.md

-# Raphaël-ZPD
+# Raphaël-VEMap
-### A little plugin for the [Raphaël](http://raphaeljs.com/) Javascript SVG library enabling canvas-wide zoom, pan and drag functionality.
+### A little plugin for the [Raphaël](http://raphaeljs.com/) Javascript SVG library integrating with BingMaps VEMap instance.
+Based upon the
+[Raphaël-ZPD](https://github.com/somnidea/raphael-zpd), "zoom/pan/drag" plugin.
 ## Usage

-Create a Raphaël paper object, then call the ZPD initialization function with the systems to enable (before performing any drawing operations):
+Create a Raphaël paper object, then call the VEMap initialization function with your VEMap instance (before performing any drawing operations):

-	paper.ZPD({ zoom: true, pan: true, drag: true });
+  var paper = Raphael(yourVEMapInstance.GetsvgDiv(), '100%', '100%');
+  paper.VEMap(yourVEMapInstance);

+	paper.VEMap(yourVEMapInstance);

 Repeated calls to this function may be used to alter the settings as needed.
-You may disable the drag functionality on the basis of individual Raphaël elements like so:
+You may disable the drag functionality on the basis of individual

-	el.node.draggable = false;

-## Potential Issues
+## Potential Issues (from Raphaël-ZPD)

 The ZPD function works by creating an SVG group element (with id 'viewport') and altering the paper's canvas to point at it, causing all following elements created via the paper to be placed within.
 This will potentially break any plugins or Raphaël functions that rely on paper.canvas pointing to the root SVG object, though I have yet to encounter such a situation.

-## Examples
+## Examples (from Raphaël-ZPD)

 [Treeblob](http://www.lemma.org/experiments/treeblob/) is a contrived example of network visualisation using the panning and zooming functionalities.

 ## Acknowledgements
+Forked from [Raphaël-ZPD](https://github.com/somnidea/raphael-zpd), "zoom/pan/drag" plugin.
 Based on the [SVGPan](http://code.google.com/p/svgpan/) library created by Andrea Leofreddi.

 ## License

-	Copyright 2010 Daniel Assange <somnidea@lemma.org> (Raphaël integration and extensions).
+	Copyright 2010 Chris Scott <christocracy@gmail.com> (Raphaël-ZPD integration with VEMap).
+All rights reserved Copyright 2010 Daniel Assange <somnidea@lemma.org> (Raphaël integration and extensions).
 All rights reserved.
 	Copyright 2009-2010 Andrea Leofreddi <a.leofreddi@itcharm.com> (original author).
 All rights reserved.

 	Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: